Jutta-Proto/protocol-bt-cpp/README.md

 For example bit 0 is set in case the water tray is missing and bit 1 of the first byte in case there is not enough water.
 For an exact mapping of bits to their action we need the machine files found for example inside the Android app.
 More about this here: [Reverse Engineering](#reverse-engineering)

+### P Mode
+* `5a401529-ab2e-2548-c435-08c300000710`
+* Encoded: `true`
+To begin with: I don't know what the "P" stands for.
+Used for sending the heartbeat to the coffee maker to prevent it from disconnecting.

+### Start Product
+* `5a401525-ab2e-2548-c435-08c300000710`
+* Encoded: `True`
+Used to start preparing products.
+**Example:**
+Sending `0x0003000414000001000100000000002A` (don't forget to encode it first) to the coffee maker will start brewing a coffee maker.
+In case the key is `42`, `0x77e93dd55381d3dba32bfa98a4a3faf9` will be send to the coffee maker.
+More research is required to find out, what the individual parts stand for.

 ### UART TX
 * `5a401624-ab2e-2548-c435-08c300000710`